Jumio/mobile-cordova/demo/README.md

 cordova platform add android && cordova prepare android cordova platform add ios && cordova prepare ios && cd platforms/ios && pod install
 ```
-**_DISCLAIMER:_** The 'add platform' and 'prepare' commands need to be called separately due to cordova limitations.
+**_DISCLAIMER:_** The 'add platform' and 'prepare' commands need to be called separately due to Cordova limitations.

 ## Run the application
 ```
 cordova run android
 # OR
-cordova run ios
+cordova run ios --noprepare
 ```
+**_DISCLAIMER:_** For devices with iOS 17+ the application can only be run from XCode due to Cordova limitations.